piperzeng/FTECFYP/markdown/PA.md

 We believe this change will increase the number of KOLs in the network as it boosts $p_i$ for more connected nodes:

 ![boosted pi](../graphs/PAv3_graph1.PNG)

+## preferentialAttachment_2ndOrder()

+This model follows "Two-level network model" proposed by Dangalchev.
+The detail can be found here: https://www.sciencedirect.com/science/article/pii/S0378437104001402